KanatAkmatov/my-cv-1/README.md

 ##  _About me:_

 Hi, My name is Beksultan and I am 19 years old.
-I am a student of inai kg (Institute of applied Informatics).
+I am a student of INAI KG (Institute of applied Informatics).
 This year I took web programming courses at IT-RUN and became one of the best students in my group.
-Now I work there as A support group.
+Now I work there as a SUPPORT group.
 Together with them I review the code and help them to understand how it works.
-At the moment i'm learning MongoDB.
+At the moment I'm learning MongoDB.
 Also now I'm making internet-shop which works on React.
 You can follow the link below.
-My goal is to achieve professional growth in this field of development, as well as to become one of the most promising specialist
+My goal is to achieve professional growth in this field of development, as well as to become one of the most promising specialist.

 ---